"Survival Guide for 'Switching' from Windows to Mac"

 Cmd + Shift + R |

-Also, Spotlight search (Cmd + Space) allows you to instantly launch apps by simply typing "Terminal" or "VS Code".
-It feels similar to Windows start menu search.
+Also, Spotlight Search (Cmd + Space) allows you to launch apps instantly by just typing "Terminal" or "VS Code".
+It feels similar to Windows Start menu search.

 3. Screenshots (PrintScreen key alternative)

-Mac's screenshot functionality is very powerful by default.
-You can select regions or specify windows without third-party tools.
+Mac's screenshot functionality is extremely powerful out of the box.
+You can select areas or specify windows without third-party tools.

 | Operation | Shortcut |